lenswim/lenswim.github.io/_posts/2025-12-01-imac-to-linux.markdown

 ## More RAM
 My 2011 IMac had 4GB RAM out of the box, but apparently it supports up to 32GB.

-On the bottom of the screen frame there are 3 screws that you can unscrew to open to RAM slots.
+On the bottom of the screen frame there are 3 screws that you can unscrew to open up the RAM slots.

 There are some black plastic flappy things that you can pull to eject/insert the RAM sticks